-With Ellie and Paul now living in Ocean City, New Jersey, and their children in Pittsburgh, Pennsylvania, physical distance prevents them from visiting The Miraculous Medal Shrine as often as they used to.
+With Ellie and Paul now living in Ocean City, New Jersey, and their children in Pittsburgh, Pennsylvania, physical distance prevents them from visiting The Basilica Shrine as often as they used to.
 But Mary continues to bestow graces upon them wherever they go.
 And they are infinitely grateful.

 Paul says—only half-jokingly—that they’ve “bought thousands of Mass cards (from the Shrine) for everything you can imagine” over the years.
 “So, if you get sick, you’re getting a Mass card from the Shrine, even if you’re not Catholic.”

-In more recent times, the idea of making a larger, more permanent contribution to the Shrine began to appeal to the couple.
+In more recent times, the couple liked the idea of making a larger, more permanent contribution to The Basilica Shrine.

 In 2014, they traveled to Ireland with fellow parishioners from St. Helena Church in Blue Bell, Pennsylvania.
 One of their stops on the Emerald Isle was the Sanctuary of Our Lady of Knock in County Mayo.
-Despite growing up in an Irish-American family on her mother’s side, Ellie had never learned the story of the Marian apparition at Knock, so, admittedly, upon the tour group’s arrival there, she still was not fully convinced of the authenticity of the devotional site.
+Despite growing up in an Irish-American family on her mother’s side, Ellie had never learned the story of Knock the Marian apparition, so, admittedly, she still was not fully convinced of the authenticity of the devotional site.

-“I was sitting in this beautiful chapel where (the apparition) was to have happened and I was thinking to myself, ‘Mary, give me a sign that this is real, that this is something I should believe in.’”
+“I was sitting in this beautiful chapel where (the apparition) was to have happened and thought, ‘Mary, give me a sign that this is real, that this is something I should believe in.’”

-The following year, the Towheys attended a visit by Cardinal Timothy M. Dolan, archbishop of New York, to the Shrine, for its 100th anniversary of the Solemn Novena.
-At this event, Dolan told congregants the miraculous story of his personal encounter with a nine-year-old girl with Down syndrome who, many years earlier, claimed she saw a vision of Mary sitting in the same chair that Mary used when she appeared to St. Catherine Labouré in 1830.
-Later that year, the Towheys attended a talk by world-renowned Catholic theologian Scott Hahn at the Shrine.
+The following year, the Towheys attended a visit by Cardinal Timothy M. Dolan, archbishop of New York, to The Basilica Shrine, for its 100th anniversary of the Solemn Novena.
+At this event, Dolan told congregants the miraculous story of his personal encounter with a nine-year-old girl with Down syndrome.
+Many years earlier, she claimed to see a vision of Mary sitting in the same chair that Mary used when she appeared to St. Catherine Labouré in 1830.
+Later that year, the Towheys attended a talk by world-renowned Catholic theologian Scott Hahn at The Basilica Shrine.

 Considered collectively, these experiences compelled the couple to act when they learned of the opportunity to support the St. Vincent’s Rosary Walk and Our Lady of Knock Shrine development at the Shrine.
 After reviewing their many options, they chose to sponsor a bench placed at the statue of Our Lady and the surrounding grotto.
 The bench will feature a plaque with their names and those of their son, daughter, and daughter-in-law, Amie Downs Towhey.